gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 ## <a name="background"></a> Background: Hadoop Delegation Tokens.

-A Hadoop Delegation Token is a byte array of data which is submitted to Hadoop services as proof that the caller has the permissions to perform the operation which it is requesting — and which can be passed between applications to *delegate* those permissions.
+A Hadoop Delegation Token are is a byte array of data which is submitted to a Hadoop services as proof that the caller has the permissions to perform the operation which it is requesting — and which can be passed between applications to *delegate* those permission.

-Tokens are opaque to clients.
-Clients simply get a byte array of data which they must provide to a service when required.
+Tokens are opaque to clients, clients who simply get a byte array of data which they must to provide to a service when required.
 This normally contains encrypted data for use by the service.

 The service, which holds the password to encrypt/decrypt this data,